Windows NT 4.0 client computers have multiple network-related problems after you install the KB828035 Security Update

-A Windows NT 4.0-based domain controller has more than 2000 Windows NT 4.0-based clients connected.
+- A Windows NT 4.0-based domain controller has more than 2000 Windows NT 4.0-based clients connected.

-You have defined system policies in the domain (by using an Ntconfig.pol file).
+- You have defined system policies in the domain (by using an Ntconfig.pol file).

 Hotfix InformationA supported fix is now available from Microsoft, but it is only intended to correct the problem that is described in this article.
 Apply it only to computers that are experiencing this specific problem.

-NOTE: In special cases, charges that are ordinarily incurred for support calls may be canceled if a Microsoft Support Professional determines that a specific update will resolve your problem.
+To resolve this problem, contact Microsoft Product Support Services to obtain the fix.
+For a complete list of Microsoft Product Support Services phone numbers and information about support costs, visit the following Microsoft Web site:NOTE: In special cases, charges that are ordinarily incurred for support calls may be canceled if a Microsoft Support Professional determines that a specific update will resolve your problem.
 The usual support costs will apply to additional support questions and issues that do not qualify for the specific update in question.

 PrerequisitesTo install this hotfix, you must have Microsoft Windows NT 4.0 Service Pack 6a installed.For additional information about how to obtain Windows NT 4.0 Service Pack 6a, click the following article number to view the article in the Microsoft Knowledge Base:

 152734 How to obtain the latest Windows NT 4.0 service pack

 Restart RequirementYou must restart your computer after you apply this hotfix.